bashbaug/SimpleOpenCLSamples/samples/10_queueexperiments/README.md

 4. The fourth pattern executes independent ND-range kernels using multiple in-order command-queues.
 This pattern requires no special OpenCL capabilities and should execute on all OpenCL devices.
 Some devices that do not support out-of-order command-queues can still execute commands concurrently using this pattern.
+5. The fifth pattern executes independent ND-range kernels using multiple in-order command-queues, except in this scenario the command-queues are created using different command-queue indices.
+This pattern requires support for the [cl_intel_command_queue_families](https://www.khronos.org/registry/OpenCL/extensions/intel/cl_intel_command_queue_families.html) extension.
+Command-queues with different command-queue indices may execute differently than ordinary command-queues.
+6. The sixth pattern executes independent ND-range kernels using in-order command-queues created different OpenCL contexts.
+This pattern simulates the behavior of multiple applications running in parallel, or multiple isolated threads running in parallel.

 ## Key APIs and Concepts